5T33Z0/OC-Little-Translated/N_SSDT-ALL/README.md

 In cases where you're getting compiler errors like "Existing object has invalid type for Scope operator (_SB.PCI0 [Untyped])", add it as an "External" reference as shown below:</br>![xiasl05](https://user-images.githubusercontent.com/76865553/176115716-3fd315ae-43ef-4f06-8dcf-a3ddf7a933bc.png)

 ## Notes
-- After combining single SSDTs into one SSDT-ALL, you may notice that the resulting table is not organized well in terms of the tree stucture.
-- Manually edit the file to clean it up and reduce clutter.
+- After merging your SSDTs into a new file, you may notice that the resulting table is not organized well in terms of the tree stucture.
+Manually edit the file to clean it up and reduce clutter.
 - Maybe sorting the SSDTs based on their PCI paths prior to merging them results in a cleaner output.
 - If you know a method to improve the merging process so that everything is organized perfectly, let me know.

 ## Credits & Resources
 - [ASL Compiler User Reference](https://www.acpica.org/sites/acpica/files/aslcompiler_11.pdf) (PDF)
+- [dreamwhite](https://github.com/dreamwhite/dreamwhite) for the suggesting the "#include" method and compiler instructions
 - [ic005k](https://github.com/ic005k) for Xiasl
-- [dreamwhite](https://github.com/dreamwhite/dreamwhite) for the "#include" method and compiler instructions